EmitKnowledge/Signals/README.md

 Overview can be found on [https://signals.emitknowledge.com/](https://signals.emitknowledge.com/)

-Docs can be found on [Wiki](https://github.com/EmitKnowledge/Signals/wiki)
+Docs can be found on the project [Wiki](https://github.com/EmitKnowledge/Signals/wiki) page

 ## Kickstart
 Checkout [boilerplate](https://github.com/EmitKnowledge/Signals-Boilerplate) to get started with Signals preconfigured.